oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

 We need to create one more OCI secret, for the Sample Application Schema password.
 As we'll see in the next part, when creating the WebLogic Stack, we have an option to create in advance an Application Datasource on WebLogic Domain.
 To securely pass the Schema password, we need to create an OCI secret.

 In the same way as in previous step, create a new OCI secret for the Sample Application Schema (*ADFAPP*).
-Give it a name, for example **ADFAppSecret**.
+Give Secret a name, for example **ADFAppSecret**.
 Setup the **Welcome1234#** password (or a custom password if you have changed the default password setup in the SQL script executed earlier).

 ![image-20210117220132168](images/wlscnonjrfwithenvprereq/image750.png)